opendatacube/datacube-stats/README.rst

 ~~~~~~~~~~~~~~

 To filter out sources that correspond to any derive products.
 It currently supports two methods
 to filter out list of dates.
-Filtering along hydrological months, can be used by using
+Filtering along hydrological months, can be used by passing
 'by_hydrological_months' or by_tide_height through method parameter:

 .. code-block:: yaml